 Now back to the candy…..

 After the waffle cones set (should just take about 10 minutes), fill up each little waffle cup with mixtures of Sixlets Pearls, gummy bears and lastly blue chocolate animal crackers (make sure they are set).
+You can also find other food ideas to fill them up with.
+It doesn’t have to candy.

 You can either use the round snack cups to prop them up and hide candy inside in case you run out or can just use the waffle cups.
 I also added some fun lollipops inside.